 On March 14, 2019, a levee protecting Winslow was compromised, and floodwaters from the Elkhorn River quickly inundated the town with over five feet of water.
 The entire town was impacted, and all residents were evacuated.
 In the aftermath, Dodge County Emergency Management inspected virtually all buildings in the village.
 Of the 51 buildings inspected, 44 were yellow-tagged, marking the structures as uninhabitable, and six were red-tagged, indicating the foundations were collapsed.

-An Advance Evaluation Team from the Federal Emergency Planning Agency (FEMA) conducted a Community Conditions Assessment in Nebraska that identified the high-impact/low capacity communities affected by the mid-March flooding.
+An Advance Evaluation Team from the Federal Emergency Management Agency (FEMA) conducted a Community Conditions Assessment in Nebraska that identified the high-impact/low capacity communities affected by the mid-March flooding.
 In this assessment process, Winslow was identified as the number one highest-impact and lowest-capacity community in the state.

 At the time of the flood, Winslow’s approximately 100 residents were living in 38 single-family structures and five commercial and public buildings were in use.
 Now, several months after the flooding, only nine residential structures are re-occupied, and two commercial businesses are back in operation.
 With the vast majority of Winslow’s residents left homeless and the town’s few commercial buildings damaged, the entire community has been reeling and looking for answers.